 Mary has served as national, regional and local counsel in drug, device and chemical exposure litigation, as well as expert witness counsel.
 She regularly addresses scientific, epidemiologic and complex medical issues in multi-jurisdictional litigation.

-Mary was selected for inclusion in the The Best Lawyers in America, in 2007-2016 and the 2016 Indiana Super Lawyers.
+Mary was selected for inclusion in The Best Lawyers® in America from 2007-2017 and in Indiana Super Lawyers from 2004-2016.
 She was selected as one of the Top 25 Female Attorneys in the state of Indiana, and a Super Lawyer by Law & Politics in 2004-2009.
 She was a member of the faculty of the 1997 IADC Trial Academy, and has been on the faculty of a National Institute for Trial Advocacy seminar.
 Mary was featured in the Indiana Lawyer's Leaders in Litigation in 2015.

 Mary is on the Board of Directors for the Indianapolis Ballet Conservatory.
 She is on the Board of Visitors of Indiana University Maurer School of Law at Bloomington, and a member of the Indiana and Indianapolis Bar Associations.
 Mary was honored to participate as a member of the 1998-1999 class of the Richard G. Lugar Excellence in Public Services Series, a state leadership series for women.